buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 A spectral, floating hand appears at a point you choose within range.
 The hand lasts for the duration or until it is disrupted with an Action.
 The hand vanishes if it is ever more than 9 meters away from you or if you cast this spell again.

 The Actions required to move and use the mage hand are the same you would use to use your hand.
 You can use the hand to manipulate an object, open an unlocked door or container, stow or retrieve an item from an open container, or pour the contents out of a vial.
 You can move the hand up to 9 meters each time you use it.
-The hand can't attack, activate magic items, or carry objects with Encumbrance greater than 1.
+The hand can' \*\*t attack, activate magic items, or carry objects with Encumbrance greater than 1.

 **For each Critical Magic Success** obtained in the Magic Check, the lifted Encumbrance increases by 1 or the duration doubles.